esteinig/BRIGAD3/README.md

 *ring.readSNP(file, ...)*

-Arguments:

-* *length*: int, length of segment showing the SNP [100]
+* *single*: bool, read a single isolate only [False]
+* *n*: int, column number for single isolate [5]

-Read a file ('.csv') without header containing the columns (in order): SNP ID, Location on Reference Genome, Notes.
+Read a file ('.csv') without header containing the columns (in order): SNP ID, Type, Location on Reference Genome, Notes.
+The fifth column contains the nucleotides for the reference genome, each following column the nucleotide at this location for each of the aligned genomes.
+Notes should be single string, location an integer, type one of *synonymous*, *non-synonymous* or *intergenic* (all others get base color) and the SNP ID.

+If single is True, the reader parses only the isolate in the *n*-th column, which should be > 4 (as reference nucleotides are stored in 4, counting pythonically from 0).
+The SNPs will only be parsed if they are different to the reference nucleotide.

 Length specifies the length of the segment showing the SNP.
-Allows for better visibility in large genome sequences.
+The SNP is in center position of the segment, allows for better visibility in large genome sequences.

 #####CoverageRing